ray-project/ray/doc/source/serve/production-guide/monitoring.md

      - * deployment
        * replica
        * application
-     - The time it takes to unload a model..
+     - The time it takes to unload a model.
    * - ``serve_num_multiplexed_models``
      - * deployment
        * replica